4wzy/Ticket-Wizard/TEMPLATE_SYSTEM.md

 ## Overview

-The Jira Wizard template system has been updated to use structure/format templates instead of pre-filled content examples.
+The Ticket Wizard template system has been updated to use structure/format templates instead of pre-filled content examples.
 Templates now provide scaffolding layouts with placeholders (e.g., "{Why this exists}", "{Stakeholder name}") that guide users and AI to maintain consistency across teams.

 ## Template Structure